tkambler/sftp-server/README.md

 - Improved support for various SFTP commands (FSTAT, etc...)
 - Support for user-specific permissions (can the user upload files / create directories / etc...?)
 - Docker image
+- Fix sub-directory upload bug (when uploading a file to a sub-directory the client has created, the file is always uploaded to the root folder)

 ## Development